-For example, Papeteries de Clairefontaine has been present in the village of Étival-Clairefontaine (Vosges) since 1858 and employs 535 people.
+For example, Papeteries de Clairefontaine has been present in the village of Etival-Clairefontaine (Vosges) since 1858 and employs nearly 550 people.
 Over time, close bonds have been formed with the surrounding cities and villages.

 Over the past thirty years, the Group's growth has in part been due to acquisitions of other companies.
-They are most often kept in the same location with a focus on specialising in their core profession.
-As such, in France, over 80% of employees work at sites located outside the greater Paris region.
+They are most often kept in the same location with a focus on pursuing their core business.
+As such, in France, 83% of employees work at sites located outside the greater Paris region.

 Since its inception, the Group's majority shareholders have been members of the same family.
 For employees, the tradition of going to work in the same factory as one's parents is still alive today, at times spanning several generations.